Hey, hey PM followers.

 PNF is often misunderstood as consisting of just contract-relax stretching, but PNF includes many other methods such as rhythmic stabilization and slow reversals – other great techniques for improving function and movement.

-Now that you understand those acronyms, let’s talk about the technique we’re going to go through today…
+Now that you understand the terminology and background, let’s talk about the technique we’re going to go through today…

 I call this technique “Triple Flexion” because it’s basically the opposite of the movement pattern known as “triple extension”, which is when you basically jump and extend ankles, knees and hips in the Olympic lifts.